eaxn/eaxn.github.io/index.md

 	if err != nil {
 		panic(err)
 	}
-	f, err := os.Create() // create a new file for the output file if err != nil {
+	f, err := os.Create("page.html") // create a new file for the output file if err != nil {
 		panic(err)
 	}